-- 1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation, or its successor, and in the case of the Republic of Ghana, the Ministry of Roads and Transport, or its successor, or any person or agency authorized to perform functions exercised by the said Ministry; - 2.
-"Agreement" means this Agreement, its Annexes, and any amendments thereto; - 3.
+- 1. "Aeronautical authorities" means, in the case of the United States, the Department of Transportation, or its successor, and in the case of Senegal, the Ministry of Transports and Equipment, and any person or agency authorized to perform functions exercised by the said Ministry; - "Agreement" means this Agreement, its Annexes, and any amendments thereto; - 3.
 "Air transportation" means the public carriage by aircraft of passengers, baggage, cargo, and mail, separately or in combination, for remuneration or hire; - 4.
-"Code sharing" means a cooperative marketing arrangement in which two or more airlines market and sell air transportation, under their respective designator codes, on a single aircraft operation. - 5.
-"Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on December 7, 1944, and includes: - a. any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - b. any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties: - 6.
-"Designated airline" means an airline designated and authorized in accordance with Article 3 of this Agreement; - 7.
-"Full cost" means the cost of providing service plus a reasonable charge for administrative overhead: - 8.
-"International air transportation" means air transportation that passes through the airspace over the territory of more than one State; - 9.
-"Price" means any fare, rate or charge for the carriage of passengers (and their baggage) and/or cargo (excluding mail) in air transportation charged by airlines, including their agents, and the conditions governing the availability of such fare, rate or charge; - 10.
+"Convention" means the Convention on International Civil Aviation, opened for signature at Chicago on December 7, 1944, and includes: - a. any amendment that has entered into force under Article 94(a) of the Convention and has been ratified by both Parties, and - b. any Annex or any amendment thereto adopted under Article 90 of the Convention, insofar as such Annex or amendment is at any given time effective for both Parties; - 5.
+"Designated airline" means an airline designated and authorized in accordance with Article 3 of this Agreement; - 6.
+"Full cost" means the cost of providing service plus a reasonable charge for administrative overhead; - 7.
+"International air transportation" means air transportation that passes through the airspace over the territory of more than one State; - 8.
+"Price" means any fare, rate or charge for the carriage of passengers (and their baggage) and/or cargo (excluding mail) in air transportation charged by airlines, including their agents, and the conditions governing the availability of such fare, rate or charge; - 9.
 "Stop for non-traffic purposes" means a landing for any purpose other than taking on or discharging passengers, baggage, cargo and/or mail in air transportation;

-- 11. "Territory" means the land areas under the sovereignty, jurisdiction, protection, or trusteeship of a Party, and the territorial waters adjacent thereto; and - 12.
+- 10. "Territory" means the land areas under the sovereignty, jurisdiction, protection, or trusteeship of a Party, and the territorial waters adjacent thereto; and - 11.
 "User charge" means a charge imposed on airlines for the provision of airport, air navigation, or aviation security facilities or services including related services and facilities.